etm1226/jarvice-helm/AppDevNotes.md

 1. Try to avoid deleting and creating new app targets in JARVICE for application updates; if the application update replaces a previous version, reuse the same target and simply change the container address to reflect the proper tag.
 This reduces the risk of referential integrity errors in JARVICE.
 Note that changing an app target while users are already consuming that app will not impact them until they launch the app again in the future.
 2. Use revision control for the container build tree, and try to correlate source tags with container tags; this will make it easier to determine what source version a container was built from in the future; avoid building containers from source files that are not committed, as this will present inconsistencies.
+3. Add an AppDef validation line to your `Dockerfile` after the line that copies the `AppDef.json` file into the container; this will ensure the build fails if the AppDef does not validate properly:
+    ```sh
+    RUN curl --fail -X POST -d @/etc/NAE/AppDef.json https://api.jarvice.com/jarvice/validate
+    ```
+    Note that if you prefer not to do this automatically, you can POST your AppDef manually from outside the container using a similar `curl` command to `https://api.jarvice.com/jarvice/validate`; also, you can use your local JARVICE cluster's API endpoint instead of the public Nimbix Cloud one as illustrated - contact your system administrator for the URL if needed.
-3. Add the following layer at the very end of your `Dockerfile` which will substantially speed up pulls into JARVICE:
+4. Add the following layer at the very end of your `Dockerfile` which will substantially speed up pulls into JARVICE:
     ```sh
     RUN mkdir -p /etc/NAE && touch /etc/NAE/{screenshot.png,screenshot.txt,license.txt,AppDef.json}
     ```